 Dog-proofing your home is just as important as child-proofing, since many common household items can be toxic to dogs.
 From food and drinks to toys and plants, this guide will tell you some everyday items that are best kept away from dogs and puppies.
+Please note that this is not an exhaustive list and you should always consult your veterinarian if you’re unsure whether or not something is toxic to your dog.

 If you suspect your dog may have ingested something dangerous, contact your veterinarian or the ASPCA Animal Poison Control Center at 888-426-4435.